calref/cboe/src/doxy/mainpage.md

 * `name` - This attribute is required on the `<button>` tag.
 See **Common Attributes** above.
 * `type` - Specifies the type of button.
 This attribute is required.
+* `text-size` - Overrides the text size of the button's type
 * `wrap` - Specifies whether to wrap the text on the button.
 Can be either `true` or `false`; defaults to `false`.
 * `fromlist`, `def-key` - See **Common Attributes** above.